VISITS INTO THE REAL REALITY Writing 4

 "Don't worry.
 The love they have for each other won't diminish.
 However hard for you to understand, no change ever takes place at the cost of anybody losing anything.
 She will never violate her commitment to the children or Achmed.
 He would be delighted seeing that she wanted to grow in expressing herself in beautiful new ways and he would happily adjust to it.
 The children, too.
 The secret here is that no life-form ever regresses but always moves forward to more perfection.
 The desire to change always comes from our freedom to live and love 'more'.
 Nobody is ever less because of it.
 In addition to this, do you remember I told you about our ability to be not just at one place at the same time?"

 She must have seen my pained expression telling him 'This is too much', because he teased me with, "The real world is quite interesting, young man.
-But, if you want, you can keep playing in a sand box."
+But, if you want, you can choose to keep playing in a sand box."

 I decided to ignore my disbelief and his reaction.